aedryan/sprite-brunch/README.md

-## sprite-brunch
+# sprite-brunch
 Sprite Generator for [brunch](http://brunch.io).

 It uses [Spritesmith](https://github.com/Ensighten/spritesmith) and [spritesheet-templates](https://github.com/twolfson/spritesheet-templates) to generate sprites in language agnostic styles.

 ## Installation
+`npm install --save sprite-brunch`

-If using Less, SASS, etc., this should be ordered before their brunch compilers in package.json so that sprite styles compile before other styles.
+If using Less, SASS, etc., sprite-brunch should be ordered before their brunch compilers in package.json so that sprite styles compile before other styles.

 To improve speed, consider an engine such as [canvassmith](https://github.com/twolfson/canvassmith) or [gmsmith](https://github.com/twolfson/gmsmith).
 Check out the [Spritesmith](https://github.com/Ensighten/spritesmith#engines) website for details.